DanieleDepiro/Brasil_Traffic_Incidents_EDA/README.md

    - Load each .csv file using pandas.
    - Inspect the structure, columns, and data types.
    - Check for missing values, outliers, or inconsistencies.

-   - Combine all .csv files into a single dataset:
+* Combine all .csv files into a single dataset.

-* Merge/join the separate datasets based on common columns or keys.
    - Handle any conflicts or discrepancies in the data during the merging process.

-   - Data cleaning and validation:
+* - Data cleaning and validation

-* Perform data cleaning operations like handling missing values, standardizing formats, and removing duplicates.
+   - Perform data cleaning operations like handling missing values, standardizing formats, and removing duplicates.
    - Validate the cleaned data to ensure accuracy and consistency.
-   - Explore data in Tableau and create a user-friendly dashboard:
+   :

 * Import the cleaned dataset into Tableau.
+   - Explore data in Tableau
    - Create visualizations that address the project goals.
    - Design a dashboard that provides an intuitive and informative interface for end-users.